AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-07-iceberg-metadata-triggered-compaction.md

 title: Using Iceberg Metadata Tables to Determine When Compaction Is Needed
 date: "2025-08-26"
 author: Alex Merced
-description: Discover how to use Apache Iceberg's metadata tables to proactively detect small files, bloated manifests, and table fragmentation—so you can trigger compaction only when it's needed.
+description: Discover how to use Apache Iceberg's metadata tables to proactively detect small files, bloated manifests, and table fragmentation - so you can trigger compaction only when it's needed.
 tags:
   - Apache Iceberg
   - Metadata Tables